 Four years ago, when this project began to materialize on paper as the most elaborate and seemingly impossible design yet, even we began to wonder if we might be biting off more than we could chew this time around.
 Many of the new techniques we have learned and talked about the past few years with other projects – sublimation, 3-D metallic embroidery, etc. – we researched and experimented with, knowing that it was all for this particular project looming in our future.

-We actually completed the second Ascension chasuble over a year ago; you might remember pictures in a newsletter at that time.
-The new, full and complete Easter set was completed with just days to spare before our deadline: April 14th.
+We actually completed the Ascension chasuble over a year ago; you might remember pictures in a newsletter at that time.
+The new entire Easter set was completed with just days to spare before our deadline: April 14th.
 Happily, it was used for the first time on Low Sunday at the Jubilee Anniversary Mass.
 We were all thrilled to see it on the altar so soon after completion, since as we have said before, a new vestment set never feels quite “finished” until it has served its purpose at least once.
 This particular project was, for us, like the story of Easter.
 So many obstacles that had to be overcome, so much hard work and sacrifice on the part of all of the Sisters over several years – all was “immolated” on the altar at last – and we hope and pray that the good God sanctified and perfected all those acts of love and made them fruitful, like a tiny image of the unsurpassed fruits of the Resurrection.

 The first thing we always decide on in any vestment project is what fabric to use.
 The beautiful cloth of gold we finally chose for this set was both a God-send and a nightmare, depending on which side of the sewing room you worked on.
-For the embroidery room, not many fabrics could stand up to the millions of stiches we would be putting into it, and any pulling in and wrinkles caused by those millions of stitches easily pressed out flat again.
-But on the sewing room side, metallic fabric sometimes seems to have a life of its own, curling up, shriveling up, behaving in ways that even our veteran sewing sisters never could quite figure out sometimes.
+For the embroidery room, not many fabrics could stand up to the millions of stitches we would be putting into it, and any pulling in and wrinkles caused by those millions of stitches easily pressed out flat again.
+But on the sewing room side, metallic fabric sometimes seems to have a life of its own, curling up, shriveling up, behaving in ways that even our veteran sewing Sisters never could quite figure out sometimes.
 What laid flat when we left the work in the evenings would the next day be wrinkled, shriveled and either too small or too large for the lining (we never were quite sure which).

 The second step is to decide on a main applique, or in the case of a solemn set like this, several main appliques: the images and artwork that would be taking “center stage” on the chasuble, cope, antependium and humeral veil.
 We had to come up with a beautiful embroidery design to surround and enhance those images – all the while telling the story of the Resurrection, and expressing the doctrine in Liturgical art that proclaims Easter.
 The final design was a result of the work/ideas/sketches/revisions of two religious communities after much thought and prayer.